tinohertlein/timesheet-wizard/doc/01_introduction_and_goals.md

 ## What is the Timesheet-Wizard?

-The Timesheet-Wizard is a personal project to fetch timesheets from [Clockify](https://clockify.me/de/), transform them to various formats and export them again into other tools.
+The Timesheet-Wizard is a personal pet project to fetch timesheets from [Clockify](https://clockify.me/de/), transform them to various formats and export them again into other tools.

-As of now, the only target formats that are supported are Excel, PDF and CSV, resulting in the following main features of Timesheet-Wizard:
+As of now, the only target formats that are supported are XLSX, PDF and CSV, resulting in the following main features of Timesheet-Wizard:

 - Fetch timesheets from Clockify
-- Generate & stores Excel files from these timesheets
+- Generate & stores XLSX files from these timesheets
 - Generate & stores PDF files from these timesheets
 - Generate & stores CSV files from these timesheets